dcos/examples/1.8/koding/README.md

 Your first option will be what to name the Koding service.
 We suggest using the default of "koding".

 You will then be able to allocate CPUs and memory to Koding.
-To run at its best, Koding requires 2 CPUs and 8GB of RAM, although it can run with a minimum of 1GB of RAM.

 Next, you will need to pick which node to run Koding on.
 This is to preserve data across restarts of the Koding service.
 Select a node with enough available resources (as you just defined) from your available private agent nodes.